About Us

 presumably,

-the Robin Hood pub in Drayton ?)
+from the Robin Hood pub in Drayton ?).

 the